 An alien spacecraft dispatched to Earth could gain much greater insight into our planet’s workings by observing seasonal changes in the atmosphere, oceans and land.
 The situation is similar at Saturn.
 With a healthy spacecraft and a powerful suite of instruments, Cassini scientists will continue to monitor the changing seasons on Titan and Saturn.

 The Cassini Solstice Mission is guided by a basic set of science goals that address major scientific questions about the planet, its magnetosphere and rings, Titan and the other icy moons.
-These objectives are listed in each of the following sections devoted to those topics Scientists hope to learn answers to many questions that have developed during the course of the mission, including why Saturn seems to have an inconsistent rotation rate and how a probable subsurface ocean feeds the Enceladus' jets.
+These objectives are listed in each of the following sections devoted to those topics.
+Scientists hope to learn answers to many questions that have developed during the course of the mission, including why Saturn seems to have an inconsistent rotation rate and how a probable subsurface ocean feeds Enceladus' jets.

 A separate team of scientists plans the observation and measurements for each of the spacecraft's 12 instruments and then analyzes the returned data.
 Each team is headed by a team leader or a principal investigator.
-Hundreds scientists from the US, Europe, and across the globe participate in this international mission of exploration and discovery.
+Hundreds of scientists from the U.S., Europe, and across the globe participate in this international mission of exploration and discovery.
 See Cassini Orbiter Instruments for more.